solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 [Microsoft Purview] can scan your data estate, including your Azure Database for MySQL instances, to find personally identifiable information or other sensitive information types.
-This data can then be analyzed, classified and lineage defined across your cloud based resources.
+This data can then be analyzed, classified and lineage defined across your cloud-based resources.

 ### Security baselines